Digital Parenting

 • Includes a digital library of illustrated books

-• Created by a non-profit — the focus is genuinely on education, not monetisation
+• Created by a non-profit — they genuinely care about education, not monetisation

 Lingumi

 Lingumi is a speech and language app designed by linguists from Oxford University.
-It teaches English through play-based lessons, with speech recognition technology that responds to the child's pronunciation.
+It teaches English through play-based lessons, and the speech recognition tech actually responds to your child's pronunciation.

 Why we recommend it:

-• Speech recognition encourages children to speak, not just tap
+• Speech recognition encourages children to actually speak, not just tap

 • Short 15-minute daily lessons prevent overuse

-Best for: Children from non-English-speaking homes who need English language exposure, or children with emerging English literacy.
+Best for: Kids from non-English-speaking homes who need more English exposure, or kids with emerging literacy skills.

 Best Literacy and Reading Apps